 Speed up the licensing process

-Completing a master's in accounting provides a good launchpad for the certified public accountant (CPA) and the certified management accountant (CMA) exams.
+Completing a Master's in accounting online degree provides a good launchpad for the certified public accountant (CPA) and the certified management accountant (CMA) exams.
 A review of CPA and CMA certification benchmarks shows the value of a graduate degree.Certified Public Accountant

 Graduates of accounting programs typically work in entry-level positions at banks and corporations.
 Accountants can enhance their chances for promotions and pay raises by completing the CPA exam.
 It is possible to advance an accounting career without a CPA, but a master's degree and certification are handy assets.
 The American Institute of CPAs (AICPA) developed the Uniform CPA Exam to help state licensing boards with their accounting standards.

 The Uniform CPA Exam features four sections that are administered virtually by state accounting boards.
 Accountants need to show aptitude in auditing and attestation, business environment and concepts, financial accounting and reporting, and regulation.
 A test taker needs to achieve a score of 75 or better on each section before advancing to the next section.
 In 2019, the AICPA found the following pass rates for each section:

 Before taking the Uniform CPA Exam, an accountant needs to meet their state's CPA requirements.
 The typical state requirement is a completed accounting degree and at least two years of accounting experience.
 Suffolk University's online master's in accounting, and other programs help achieve these goals while preparing graduates for certification exams.